 The UCCS Mountain Lion Grad Slam 3-Minute Thesis Competition is an opportunity for graduate students to explain their research and scholarship in an engaging way.
 This fast-paced research ROAR (get it?
 Mountain Lions roar, right?!) highlights the hard work accomplished by UCCS graduate students.

 The UCCS Mountain Lion Grad Slam challenges students to a 3-minute/1-slide presentation to showcase their research to the audience and judges in a condensed and captivating way.
 Participants will be evaluated on how well they explain and communicate the most significant parts of their research.
-Winners of the preliminary rounds, January 28th and 29th will progress to the final round on Friday, January 31st, 2020 from 12-1pm in Berger Hall.
+Winners of the preliminary rounds, TBD, will progress to the final round on Friday, January 31st, 2020 from 12-1pm in Berger Hall.
 Winners will be announced at the reception following the event.

 A panel of UCCS staff and faculty will judge each round using a scoring rubric.
 The UCCS campus community are all invited to attend the final round and join us at the reception where the winners are announced.